Last updated on

 Make Multiple Variations Of Your Ad To Test

-Just so you can see which ad is working better, make a few variations of your ad to run to the same campaign at the same time.
+Just so you can see which ad is working better, make a few variations of your ad to run on the same campaign at the same time.
 We’ll usually just swap out the picture and come up with a second variation of the text.
 Again, start simple with 2 versions of the main text and 2 images.
 This will create 4 total ads.

 Now you have a simple A/B test to start your campaign.